-Many believe that eating a healthy, balanced diet will provide all the nutrients needed during the preconception, pregnancy, and postpartum journey.
+It's easy to assume that eating a healthy, balanced diet will provide all the nutrients needed during your preconception, pregnancy, and postpartum journey.
 However, the reality is that most people do not receive adequate nutrients from diet alone (for a multitude of reasons) especially when it comes to optimizing fertility health and nourishing a developing baby.
 Falling short on critical nutrients can potentially impact fertility, increase the risk of complications, and compromise maternal and fetal health.
 The good news is that these nutrient gaps can be bridged!Â

 Â